 In many personal injury cases, victims are already in very tough financial situations.
 This makes the idea of paying any retainer fee untenable.

-The good news is that Balams Law Group represents clients on a contingency fee basis.
+The good news is that The Balams Firm represents clients on a contingency fee basis.
 A contingent fee agreement is commonly described as a “no win, no fee” agreement, although this phrase is somewhat misleading.

 For example, many cases are resolved though a settlement in order to avoid the costs of going to trial.
 While this is not technically considered a victory or a loss for the attorneys involved, it still provides financial compensation for the victims.